 Ultimately, giving your child The Edge is about more than future success — it’s about equipping them to not only adapt to the world they will inherit, but to have the confidence to shape it.

-Curiosity and confidence take centre stage.
-Kids are taught how their brains work at an age-appropriate level and how to use that knowledge for learning and problem-solving in a way that counters negative self-beliefs about limited ability in areas they find challenging.
+Spark builds early agency and independence through games, problem-solving, and creative projects.
+Kids learn how their brains work at an age-appropriate level and how to use that knowledge for learning and problem-solving in a way that counters negative self-esteem, helping them to stay positive and resilient as they navigate the tween years.